Our products

 • Refrigerator: up to 2-3 days in an airtight container.

-Nutritional Information
+Nutritional information

 Portuguese-style cod is a complete and nutritionally balanced dish:

-Details of Portuguese-style cod: Storage and reheating
+Detail of Portuguese-style cod: Storage and reheating

-• Calories: 350-400 kcal per serving (with potatoes, egg and olives)
+• Calories: 350-400 kcal per serving (with potatoes, egg, and olives)

 • Protein: 28-32 g — from cod and eggs, complete protein with high bioavailability